Ar37-rs/egui-extras-lib/README.md

 <br />
 currently work on windows (MSVC/GNU) x86 and x86_64 only.
 <br />
-(the naitve libs are statically linked for both x86 and x86_64, so don't have to worry about vcruntime140_*.dll)
+(the native libs are statically linked for both x86 and x86_64, so don't have to worry about vcruntime140_*.dll)
 <br />
 click [here](https://github.com/Ar37-rs/egui-extras-lib/tree/main/example) for examples.